partkeepr/PartKeepr/README.md

 PartKeepr needs:

-* PHP 5.3.2 and up
+* PHP 5.5 and up
-* APC (see http://www.php.net/manual/en/apc.installation.php how to install it)
-* Tokenizer Support
-* A working PEAR installation
+* A MySQL or PostgreSQL database
-* A MySQL database (PostgreSQL support has been dropped, try at your own risk.
-Also, in theory, we support Oracle and MSSQL as well, but you have to install PartKeepr using the CLI setup).
-* The Imagick pecl extension

 Installation
 ------------